 Identifying Triggers: What Causes Gambling Relapses?

 Gambling addiction, like any other substance or behavioral addiction, affects millions of people worldwide.
 The urge to gamble impacts personal lives, careers, and close relationships with family and friends.
 Recovery requires developing specific coping mechanisms to address gambling triggers and prevent relapses.
-Triggers are anything that remind you of the addiction, such as a song, a familiar location, or certain people.
+Triggers are anything that reminds you of the addiction, such as a song, a familiar location, or certain people.
 Here’s how to identify and avoid your triggers, along with more information about what causes gambling relapses.

 Identifying Triggers: What Causes Gambling Relapses?